In re Intuitive Surgical Securities Litigation

 Status: Ongoing Case

-Lead plaintiff represents a class consisting of all persons and entities who purchased or acquired common stock of Intuitive during the class period, February 6, 2012 and July 18, 2013, inclusive, and who were damaged thereby.
-Lead plaintiff alleges that the defendants made false and misleading statements and omissions concerning Intuitive's laparoscopic robotic surgical device called da Vinci by concealing critical defects.
+The complaint alleges that Intuitive Surgical, Inc. (Intuitive) and its CEO Gary Guthart, CFO Marshall Mohr, and Chairman Lonnie Smith violated federal securities fraud laws by concealing violations of FDA regulations and a dangerous defect in the company’s primary product, the da Vinci Surgical System.
 The da Vinci defects caused serious injuries and deaths in patients, and the defendants concealed the defects by improperly taking corrective action without notifying the FDA.
 At the same time, the defendants concealed from the FDA and investors a substantial increase in the number of adverse incidents related to da Vinci surgical procedures, and downplayed the seriousness of the adverse incidents that were reported.

-On December 16, 2014, the court denied the defendants’ motion for reconsideration, indicating the court has not changed its assessment regarding the strength of lead plaintiff's allegations.
+On December 16, 2014, the court denied the defendants’ motion for reconsideration, indicating the court has not changed its assessment regarding the strength of the lead plaintiff's allegations.